 Guardianship may be necessary for minors or for disabled adults.
 Obtaining guardianship allows a person to manage another's affairs, financial and otherwise.
-The Illinois family law attorneys of Lois Kulinsky & Associates, Ltd. have more than 30 years of experience that we use to help people obtain guardianship over minor and disabled loved ones.
+The Illinois family law attorneys of Lois Kulinsky & Associates, Ltd., have more than 45 years of combined experience that we use to help people obtain guardianship over minor and disabled loved ones.

 Our disabled estate and guardianship services are available at reasonable fees, which can be paid by credit card or on an installment plan for your convenience.
 We take the necessary steps to maximize every dollar, including working as a team when appropriate.

 The guardianship process can be fairly complex.
 It starts with filing a petition, which needs to be carefully thought through.
 Once it's filed, it cannot be withdrawn, only dismissed by the court.
 The court will send someone to interview the disabled adult to determine whether guardianship is necessary.
 If guardianship is granted and the disabled adult has money, annual accountings will be required by the court outlining how that money was spent or invested.
 Our lawyers can help with all aspects of obtaining and maintaining guardianship.

 Guardianship for Special Needs Children and the Elderly